-StoryForge is a Claude Code plugin for the complete fiction writing process β from initial brainstorm through concept, plot, characters, world-building, chapter-by-chapter writing, to finished EPUB, PDF, or MOBI.
-The core is the author profile system: every piece of prose is written in the voice of a defined (or PDF-extracted) author β not generic AI output.
+StoryForge is a Claude Code plugin for end-to-end fiction writing β from initial brainstorming through concept, plot, characters, world-building, chapter-by-chapter drafting, to finished EPUB, PDF, or MOBI.
+The core is the author profile system: every text is written in the voice of a defined (or PDF-extracted) author β not generic AI output.

 Yes, StoryForge writes prose β via the

 chapter-writerskill.
-But it is not a one-click book generator.
-You make all creative decisions (plot, characters, theme, turns), every scene runs through your review, and the skill writes only under strict context constraints (author profile, canon, timeline, tonal document, per-book rules).
+But it is not a one-click novel generator.
+You make every creative decision (plot, characters, theme, twists), every scene goes through your review, and the skill writes only under strict context constraints (author profile, canon, timeline, tonal document, per-book rules).
 Put differently: the plugin writes the text, but you are the author.

 Who StoryForge is for:

-Most AI writing tools produce prose immediately.
-StoryForge forces you through mandatory context loads before every creative step:
+Most AI writing tools immediately produce prose.
+StoryForge forces you through mandatory loads before every creative step and hard linter gates while writing:

-StoryForge is configured to not blindly accept user corrections on prose.
-If you say "this sentence is wrong," the plugin will quote the text, check context, and push back when you are mistaken.
-Background: for English-language prose, subtle nuances are often missed by the user.
+StoryForge is configured to not blindly accept user corrections to prose.
+When you say "this sentence is wrong", the plugin will quote the text, check the context, and push back if you are wrong.
+Background: subtle nuances in English-language prose are often missed by users.

-Figurative comparisons (similes, metaphors) are actively counted and checked for redundancy β both within a scene and across chapters.
-This prevents the classic AI failure mode "every sunset is like liquid gold."
+Similes and metaphors are actively counted and checked for redundancy β both within a scene and across chapters.
+This prevents the classic AI failure mode "every sunset is like liquid gold".

 |---|---|